Why shouldn't I import the application as submitted?

 If you are using rules to handle the application fee rather than the supplement form, then the fee waivers will also need to be handled using rules.

-When determining if money is owed, Slate sums the total amounts of the Payment Due activities for a payment account and subtracts from it the combined total amounts of the Payment Received and Payment Waived activities.
+When determining if money is owed, Slate sums the total amounts of the Payment Due activities for a payment account and subtracts from it the combined total amounts of the Payment Received, and Payment Waived activities.

-To waive all or part of an application fee, add the normal Payment Amount Due activity to all records, and also add a Payment Waived activity for the amount that should be waived for the records eligible for a fee wavier.
+To waive all or part of an application fee, add the normal Payment Amount Due activity to all records and add a Payment Waived activity for the amount that should be waived for the records eligible for a fee waiver.
 For example, if the application fee is $75, and the application is eligible for a full application fee waiver, then two activities should be added to the application for the payment account associated with the application fee: Payment Due: $75 and Payment Waived: $75.